hossein5inq/workwell/docs/faq.md

 })
 ```

-- you forget to sanitize html content in your service
+- You forget to sanitize html content in your service

-- any user seeing this comment gets their data stolen!
+- Any user seeing this comment gets their data stolen!

 A more secure way (and also more standard) is to return the user's information only in backend-to-backend calls.
 This is done via a temporary `access_token` that allows your backend to request user's information from the Workwell API.
 This flow can be considered as a simplified version of OAuth2.